tldr-pages/tldr/pages/common/chafa.md

 `chafa -c 16 --dither ordered {{path/to/file}}`

-- Render an image in the terminal to appear pixelated:
+- Render an image, making it appear pixelated:

 `chafa --symbols vhalf {{path/to/file}}`